Chia-Network/chia-docs/docs/consensus/three-vdf-chains.md

 At the end of the slot, the challenge chain is combined with the infused challenge chain to generate the new challenge c2, which is used to start the challenge chain for the next sub-slot.

-The only block which affects the challenge chain (and thus the PoSpace lottery) is the first block in the slot, which here is B1.
+The only block which affects the challenge chain (and thus the PoSpace bingo event) is the first block in the slot, which here is B1.
 In fact, it's only a deterministic part of B1 called "cc B1", which only depends on challenge chain data.
 An attacker who wants to grind cannot change the challenge by withholding B2, B3, or any other block apart from the first one.

 An honest farmer who holds the first block (B1) will release it.
 If an attacker controls the first block (B1), they have two additional options: delay it or withhold it.